dnsimple/dnsimple-support/content/articles/close-account.markdown

      ![Delete user](/files/delete-user.png)

-   Note that the <label>Delete user</label> button will only show up if you have no active DNSimple subscriptions.
+   The <label>Delete user</label> button will only show up if you have no active DNSimple subscriptions.
 </div>

 ## Deleting an account
 It's not possible for a customer to independently delete an account that was created with the multi-account feature.
-If you wish to delete one of your accounts, please [contact us](https://dnsimple.com/contact) so we can sort it out for you.
+If you want to delete one of your accounts, please [contact us](https://dnsimple.com/contact) so we can sort it out for you.